makersacademy/alexa-ruby-course/modules/1/blog_post.md

 # Alexa 1: Hello World

+Welcome to the first module of Amazon Alexa and Makers Academy's short course on building Alexa skills using Ruby!
+Amazon's Alexa Skills Kit allows developers to extend existing applications with deep voice integration, and to construct entirely new applications that leverage the cutting-edge in voice-controlled technology.

+During this course, we'll cover all the terminology and techniques required to get fully-functional skills pushed live to owners of Alexa-enabled devices all round the world.
+We'll be using Ruby.

+## What's in this module?

+This module contains a basic introduction to scaffolding a skill, and interacting with Alexa.
+This module introduces:

+- Intent Schemas
+- Utterances
+- Alexa communication paradigm
+- Tunnelling a local application using ngrok over HTTPS
+- Connecting Alexa to a local development environment
+- Alexa-style JSON requests and responses

+During this module, readers will construct a simple skill, called 'Hello World'.
+While building this skill, readers come to understand how the above concepts work and play together.
+This module uses:

+- Sinatra
+- Ruby's JSON library

+Let's get started!

 ## 1. Amazon-side setup: setting up the Voice User Interface ('VUI')
 Our first step is to set up the skill on Amazon.